 He gave us the goods first, through our Lord and Savior, and then lovingly begs us to place our faith in Him so that we can share in all His wonderful treasures.
-Note that God did not ask us to place our trust in shabby, bottom-tier promises.
+Note that God did not ask us to place our trust in shabby, empty, or bottom-tier promises.
+He gives us eternal blessings and seals them with a guarantee that equals the unfathomable glory of His name.
 Let that one marinate with you a little bit.

-He wants us to walk in truth; He gave us His one and only magnificent and powerful, begotten Son, and through him we have life that never ends; and he made a more than abundant life available through His Son, Jesus Christ as well.
+He wants us to walk in truth.
+He gave us His one and only magnificent and powerful begotten Son, and through him we have life that never ends.
+God has made a more than abundant life available through Jesus Christ.
 Most of us would be happy with just an abundant life, but God deals in the exceedingly abundant!
 He’s made it possible for us to have more than we can possibly imagine through Christ.
 Ask yourself why?